 Hand tufting is the process which secures all the fillings and the spring unit together through the depth of the mattress.
 Once the body of the mattress has been assembled the mattress is put into the mattress press.
 Long tufting needles are then driven through the mattress by hand, inserting cotton popins, which are then secured either side with wool felt tufts.

 Tufting is the best method of ensuring the spring units and mattress layers remain in position and is necessary to prolong the durability of the mattress.

 This is labour intensive process and is a method of separating the fibres of the natural fillings used in the layers of the mattress by hand.
 It is necessary to tease the natural fibres of our Dartmoor wool and silk when used carefully by hand, working through the strands to remove any impurities in order to achieve an even layer of soft and natural aeriated filling.

 Do you make a 4' (small double) sized mattress?

-Yes we can make a 4' sized mattress.
-You can choose from our Budleigh, Dartmouth or Topsham.
-We aren't able to make the Vegan Value, Pure Choice, Vegan Choice, Appledore, Widecombe or Hatherleigh mattresses in a 4' size at the moment.
+Yes we can make a 4' sized mattress in most of our range.
+We aren't able to make the Aspiro, Exeter, Sidmouth or Vegan Luxury mattresses in a 4' size at the moment.
 As a cheaper alternative we also make our Futomats in a 4' size.